MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ### -ProxyPacUrl

-Removes the Privilege Attribute Certificate (PAC) proxy value.
+Specifies whether to remove the Privilege Attribute Certificate (PAC) proxy value.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter